Hey – who doesn’t have a spool or twenty of ribbon?

 (This post contains affiliate links.)

 I started by cutting it into 3 separate pieces.
 (Okay, the real truth is I started by asking one of the boys to cut it into 3 separate pieces.
-BUT…I am happy to report that I’ve since learned to use that saw myself!)
+BUT…I am happy to report that I’ve since learned to use that chop saw myself, and it’s not as tough as I thought!)

 Then I gave each piece two coats of some leftover Sahara Desert Sand Glidden paint that I had picked up at Wal-Mart in the little “Grab-N-Go” sample canisters.
 I’ve used these sample sizes from Behr too and am pretty much hooked on them.
 It’s just enough paint for a project or two, without having to buy a whole can – love that!